saksham2105/webrock/README.md

 ## Specify your service pattern and SERVICE_PACKAGE_PREFIX to scan Classes on server startup inside web.xml file
 Refer web.xml File inside WEB-INF folder

-## Useful Annotations which will help programmers
+## Useful Annotations which will help while developing any backend
 * @Path("/pathPattern") applicable for both class as well as method level
 * @AutoWired(name="propname") this annotation will help when user wants to inject data in any property from request or session or servletContext(Property level)
 - @Forward(urlPattern) this annotation will forward request to url pattern(Method level)